 : if you were terrified, don't do the Primitive Loop.
 If you still feel energetic and successfully conquered the challenges of the Main Trail with aplomb, then you'll likely find the Primitive Loop to be similarly enjoyable.

 From the 3-way junction with Devils Garden Main Trail

 Trail begins with a moderately steep descent of Fin Canyon.
 About halfway down, and about 0.4 miles from the beginning of the loop, look for the Private Arch Trail

 on the right (leading south/southeast).
 This detour is easy and visits an infrequently seen, isolated arch.
 Once back on the Devils Garden Primitive Loop

 Some parts in this area become treacherous when the rock is wet or snowy.
 There is one rock face that must be navigated via a ledge and another tricky spot where a depression often fills with water and must be circumnavigated.
+In some spots rocks or tree branches are piled up to make the ledges easier to navigate.
 Most runners with grippy shoes report excitement without dunkings.
 (If you are concerned about these obstacles, you can visit Private Arch and then retrace your steps back to the Devils Garden Main Trail

 at the Landscape Arch

 area.
 Rejoin the masses on your return to the parking lot via the Devils Garden Main Trail

 Lizards, rabbits and chipmunks.